 For example, when siblings inherit their parent’s family home or vacation home one or more of the siblings will buy-out the other sibling co-owners.
 That’s due to a variety of reasons, some of which include some of the siblings needing cash more than interest in real property, the property being too far away for use or enjoyment, or a disagreement on how to use the property.
 Whatever the reason, what might seem to be a simple buyout can turn disastrous for the sibling or family member doing the buying.
 That’s because a buyout of a sibling or other relative (who is not a parent, grandparent, or child) triggers a property tax re-assessment.
 Depending on how low the original property tax base amount was listed (i.e. if the home had been owned for many years or even decades prior to its owner dying), this could equate to an increase of thousands of dollars!

-We see this outcome a lot in probates and in the administration of very basic revocable living trusts that don’t account for flexible options to circumvent a property tax reassessment.
+We see this outcome a lot in probates and in the administration of very basic revocable living trusts in Orange County that don’t account for flexible options to circumvent a property tax reassessment.
 We’ve also seen it happen in trust administrations where there were other options to avoid a property tax reassessment, but the successor trustee didn’t consult with an estate planning attorney and took action that had negative property tax consequences that are difficult or impossible to undo.